 There are a number of places to shop in Trabzon.
 The most famous amongst them is the Russian Bazaar also called Avrupalı Pazarı in Turkish meaning the “European Market”.

-Here you can mingle with the locals as you wander around the alleyways and browse or shop for everything from clothing to souvenirs, jewelry, footwear and even electronic goods.
+Here you can mingle with the locals as you wander around the alleyways and browse or shop for everything from clothing to souvenirs, jewellery, footwear and even electronic goods.

 Afterwards, take a break at one of the nearby cafes or restaurants and sample some of the local cuisine.